ryangray/zx81-utils/README.md

 ## Usage

-    hex2rem -h input_file > output_file
+    hex2rem [-h|-b] input_file > output_file
-    hex2rem -b input_file > output_file
+    hex2rem [-h|-b] -o output_file input_file

-Note that `input_file` can be "." to use standard input.

 * `-h` : Input are hex values in a text file.
 These can be on multiple lines, and whitespace is ignored between hex digit pairs.
+This is the default.

 * `-b` : Input is a binary file.

+Note that `input_file` can be "." to use standard input.

 The output is written as one `REM` line with continuation breaks every 10 values (a backsash at the ends of the continuing lines).
 Each value is written with the zmakebas literal code escape notation using a hex value:

     \{0xab}

+# rem2bin

+This is the opposite of `hex2rem` but with the default of binary output.
+It extracts the first line REM statement's content as binary code.
+You can opt for hexadecimal output instead.
+The REM statement number doesn't have to be `1`, but it does need to be the first line of the program.

+## Usage

+    rem2bin [-b|-h] input_file > output_file
+    rem2bin [-b|-h] -o output_file input_file

+Options:

+* `-b` : Output is binary (the default).

+* `-h` : Output is hex values as text, written 16 to a line.

+Note that `input_file` can be "." to use standard input.

+For example, if the program in a .p file has machine code in the line 1 REM statement, you could extract that to a file and disassemble it:

+    rem2bin -o game.bin game.p
+    z80dasm -g 16514 game.bin

+TODO: Keep going as long as the first lines are REMs since some programs split the MC up between a few REMs.
+However, some might have comment REMs after the MC REMs though.